cyberrie/LinkedIn-Clone_React-Redux/README.md

 4. Run `npm start` to start the developent server

    - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-- ### Usage

-- User can access the app via the following link: [Helena's LinkedIn Clone](https://linkedin-clone-cyberrie.netlify.app/)

-- Once loaded, user can follow below steps (please do not input any sensitive data):

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

-- Insert your Name
-- Profile Pic URL is optional
-- Insert Email
-- Insert Password
-- Click on 'Register Now'

-- User can create new post which will render onto Feed section

-- Click Avatar in the header to logout

-- On refresh, user will stay logged in as login details are stored in Redux

-- Once registered, user can Sign In with registered details

 ## Built With